nathants/posts/003_refactoring_common_distributed_data_patterns_into_s4/readme.md

 now we have a series of steps, mapping immutable inputs to immutable outputs. we have no details of infrastructure, data location, or data transfer. we can imagine taking any of these commands and running them locally to debug or optimize. this feels better than threadpools, rsync, and ssh. it's too bad none of this works.

-[s3](https://aws.amazon.com/s3/) is a pinaccle of modern engineering. it scales automatically, is comically durable, quite available, and significantly cheaper than [ebs](https://aws.amazon.com/ebs/). in it's [standard](https://aws.amazon.com/s3/storage-classes/#General_purpose) storage class it replicates across availability zones without bandwidth charges. within the same region, bandwidth between ec2 and s3 is free.
+[s3](https://aws.amazon.com/s3/) is a pinnacle of modern engineering. it scales automatically, is comically durable, quite available, and significantly cheaper than [ebs](https://aws.amazon.com/ebs/). in it's [standard](https://aws.amazon.com/s3/storage-classes/#General_purpose) storage class it replicates across availability zones without bandwidth charges. within the same region, bandwidth between ec2 and s3 is free.

 we want to use s3 for durability and scalability. we also want simple distributed data pipelines like we imagined above. so let's spin up a system to compliment s3. we'll call it  [s4](https://github.com/nathants/s4).